SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 Overflow Operators
 ------------------

-An error will be caused if you try to insert a number into an integer named value that cannot hold that value.
+An error will be caused if you try to insert a number into an integer constant or variable that cannot hold that value.
 This gives extra safety when working with numbers that are too large or too small.

 For example, the ``Int16`` integer type can hold any signed integer number between ``-32768`` and ``32767``.
-Trying to set a ``UInt16`` named value to a number outside of this range will cause an error:
+Trying to set a ``UInt16`` constant or variable to a number outside of this range will cause an error:

 .. testcode:: overflowOperatorsWillFailToOverflow